Learning continuous state of charge dependent thermal decomposition kinetics for Li-ion cathodes using Kolmogorov-Arnold

 \subsection{Future outlook}

-The current study provides a first of its kind model describing the continuous SOC variation of the cathode and electrolyte submodel during thermal runaway with a fully physics-enforced and interpretable set of reactions.
-Future studies on similar datasets involving all battery components including the anode and separator could facilitate complete, cell-level thermal runaway kinetic models with such physics-based, continuous SOC variation that enable live safety evaluation while retaining strict adherence to fundamentally understood reaction pathways and component interaction effects.
-KA-CRNNs are also integrable with the previously demonstrated bottom-up Bayesian CRNN approach to cell-level model development based on component DSC data \cite{koenig_comprehensive_2025, li_bayesian_2023}, potentially enabling fully descriptive probabilistic models that account for experimental uncertainty in addition to SOC variation.
+The current study provides a first-of-its-kind model describing the continuous SOC variation of the cathode and electrolyte submodel during thermal runaway with a fully {interpretable network structure parameterized by the real Arrhenius and mass action laws}. {Future studies on similar datasets could involve further battery components such as the anode, SEI, and separator; as well as further side reactions and effects such as the anode-electrolyte exothermic interactions, lithium plating, and SEI decomposition.
+Such studies would facilitate complete, cell-level thermal runaway kinetic models with physics-based, continuous SOC variation that enable live safety evaluation while retaining strict adherence to fundamentally understood reaction pathways and component interaction effects.
+A blueprint for such a scale-up is available in recent work {\cite{koenig_comprehensive_2025}} that investigated uncertain modeling of the pipeline from component-scale experimental data to full-cell thermal runaway models leveraging the Bayesian CRNN approach {\cite{li_bayesian_2023}}, which we note is fully integrable with KA-CRNNs thanks to the overarching CRNN ecosystem.
+Bayesian KA-CRNNs could further advance the field and enable fully descriptive, probabilistic models that account for experimental uncertainty as well as SOC variation at the cell scale.}